 - Resources for students who are already registered, including information on virtual learning

-The Multicultural Center has a number of initiatives to support LGBTQIAP students and populations.
-They also have several PDF resources linked in the "Documents" section on the right-hand side of their initiatives webpage, including, but not limited to:
+The Center for Belonging and Social Change has a number of initiatives to support LGBTQIA+ students and populations.
+They also have several PDF resources linked on the right-hand side of their initiatives webpage, including, but not limited to: